Charity Legacy Disputes

 Charities have seen a surge in the amount of charitable gifts being left in Wills during the Coronavirus pandemic.
 This comes as welcome news to charities that have struggled financially this year, but leaving money to a charity can also sadly cause disputes between family members.

 If you’re worried about a dispute over a charitable legacy in your Will, it’s best to get legal advice.
-Our Contentious Probate Lawyers offer free initial legal advice and can often deal with Will and charity legacy dispute cases on a No Win, No Fee basis – ask us for details.
+Our Contentious Probate Lawyers offer a free initial case assessment and can often deal with Will and charity legacy dispute cases on a No Win, No Fee basis – ask us for details.

 There are many reasons why you may choose to leave a legacy to a charity in your Will.
 It may be:

 - To aid a cause you’re passionate about

 - To support a particular charity that has helped you or your family during a difficult time, such as a terminal illness